 - Works for the well-being of craftsmen and workers

 - Provides the business with credit cap or funding assistance

-- Promotes the growth of entrepreneurs and skills enhancement by specialized training institutions
+- Promotes the growth of entrepreneurs and skills enhancement through specialized training institutions

-- Supports updating technology, infrastructure growth and modernisation
+- Supports updating technology, infrastructure growth, and modernization

 - Provides aid to improve exposure to domestic and export markets

 - Offers new research facilities and quality certification

 - Endorses packaging, product creation, and design intervention